lrusso/WebToApp/README.md

 ## Android porting notes

 The filename given to every downloaded Blob URL can be found in **app/src/main/res/values/strings.xml** as a String resource named **saveFilename**.
-Every downloaded file is automatically writen in the **Downloads** folder.
+Every downloaded file is automatically written in the **Downloads** folder.

 ## iOS porting notes